BINKSEE/CAPSTONE-ROOKERY/README.md

 6. Use the "P" key to pause the game.
 7. Enjoy the game!

+## Before you begin... a friendly heads-up! ✨
+On rare occasions, you may encounter a visual glitch where materials from prefabs appear stretched within the game.
+This is a minor hiccup, and a simple reload will solve the issue.

 ## PLAY ROOKERY ONLINE WITH ITCH.IO!
 You can play Rookery on the itch.io platform here!: [itch.io](https://binksee.itch.io/rookery)